 Advantages of being part of an HOA:

-- Many HOAs cover landscaping and exterior maintenance and repair on homes, repairing or replacing items like siding, roofing and fencing.
+Many HOAs cover landscaping and exterior maintenance and repair on homes, repairing or replacing items like siding, roofing, and fencing.
+Considering that a typical roof repair costs around $900, you may prefer to have this unforeseen expense taken care of.

 Disadvantages of being part of an HOA: